 Social cognition refers to the mental processes involved in perceiving, attending to, remembering, thinking about, and making sense of the people in our social world (Moskowitz, 2005).

 - Managing emotions are challenging.

 2. Language and Related Cognitive Skills

-- Child may lose words that are previously acquired (starts at age 3).
+- Your child might forget words that he previously acquired (starts at age 3).

 - First words are nouns – usually objects they see in their normal environments.
-Words that are proper nouns (names) and actions (verbs) are delayed.
+Proper nouns (names) and actions (verbs) are more likely to be delayed.

 Use and understanding of verbal and nonverbal communication

-- Immediate echolalia is observed – this is where a child just repeats whatever you say, immediately after you say it.
-They can also have delayed echolalia, where they repeat information hours, days or weeks after they hear it.
+- Immediate echolalia is observed – when a child just repeats whatever you say, immediately after you say it.
+They can also have delayed echolalia, where they repeat information hours, days, or weeks after they hear it.